Do you feel like the best kept secret in your niche?

 Then in IFTTT, I run the recipe below.

-What this does is that it sends me an automatic email notification when there is a new blog post from one of the blogs in my chosen category.
+What this does is sens me an automatic email notification when there is a new blog post from one of the blogs in my chosen category.

 But that doesn’t mean I comment on all posts I get a notification for.

 I only comment if I can add to the conversation and it’s a topic I genuinely am interested in.

 This is something I learnt from Kevin Duncan from Be a better blogger.

 1. The greet Always address your host.
 If it’s a guest blogger address your host and the guest blogger 2.
 Give a compliment raising a particular point about the post that you liked or intrigues you 3.
 Here’s where you give your take and add to the conversation Is there a different perspective?
 Is there a point they missed out?
 Or you know of a free tool or app that could make something they mentioned easier 4.
 Thank them again and let them know you’ll be sharing this (if you are)